timOTdev/0034_web_developer_bootcamp/notes.md

 - Most new things have JSON being used, rare to find XML usage

 - YAHOO WEATHER API
-- lets you view JSON and XML responsea and see endpoints
+- lets you view JSON and XML responses and see endpoints

 - JSONVIEW
 - a chrome extension that lets you easily view JSON data